iotaledger/introduction-docs/docs/guides/exchange_guide.md

 The following examples cover the *multi account approach* using `NodeJS` binding:

-1. Setup the Wallet Library.
+1. Set up the Wallet Library.
 2. Create an account for each user.
 3. Generate a user address for deposits.
 4. Listen to events.